Jimmy-JS/laravel-report-generator/readme.md

     Jimmyjs\ReportGenerator\ServiceProvider::class,

 For more better speed on generating pdf report, I recommend you to use laravel snappy package.
-To using laravel snappy, you should install `wkhtmltopdf with v0.12.0` to work with this package [(Jump to wkhtmltopdf installation)](#wkhtmltopdf-installation)
+To using laravel snappy, you should install `wkhtmltopdf` to work with this package [(Jump to wkhtmltopdf installation)](#wkhtmltopdf-installation)

 **Optionally**, you can add this to your aliases array in config/app.php